-Our current source of liquidity is our existing cash and cash equivalents on hand, which includes the approximately \$43.6 million of gross proceeds from our Rights Offering.
+Our current source of liquidity is our existing cash on hand, which includes the approximately \$43.6 million of gross proceeds from our Rights Offering.
 (See Note 12 to the Condensed Consolidated Financial Statements.)
-While we no longer have any research and development activities, we continue to retain rights to receive royalties and milestone payments from existing licensing arrangements with other companies and, accordingly, we received milestone revenue of approximately \$701,000 from Sesen during the six months ended June 30, 2021.
-We may become entitled to additional milestone payments as a result of regulatory approvals and initial sales in the United States and Europe in connection with Vicineum.
-We may share in royalty payments upon additional sales of Vicineum, We believe that our existing cash and cash equivalents on hand will be sufficient to fund our operations, at least, through August 2022.
+While we no longer have any research and development activities, we continue to retain rights to receive royalties and milestone payments from existing licensing arrangements with other companies.
+We may become entitled to additional milestone payments as a result of regulatory filings in the United States and Europe in connection with Vicineum.
+We may share in royalty payments upon the approval and sale of Vicineum, We believe that our existing cash on hand will be sufficient to fund our operations, at least, through August 2023.
 Our future royalty revenues may be de minimis over the next several years unless and until we receive a share of milestone and royalty payments resulting from the approval and sale of Vicineum, and we cannot assure you that we will receive any royalty, milestone or other payments or revenues.